bdring/FluidNC/FluidNC/src/Configuration/Parser.md

 # Parser

-The 'parser' here is a Yaml-ish parser for the configuration settings of Grbl_ESP32.
+The 'parser' here is a Yaml-ish parser for the configuration settings of FluidNC.
 Note the 'ish' part here; while most syntax highlighters for Yaml will work just fine, we don't support all yaml quirks like references.